 There shall be an annual fee for the harbor service permit which shall be assessed annually, with such fees being established by the Board of Selectmen in accordance with Massachusetts General Laws, Chapter 40, Section 22F.

-The Harbormaster's Office shall forward to each Harbor Service Fee Decal Holder a bill indicating the due date of the fee.
-This bill should be sent as to allow 30 days for payment.
+The Harbormaster's office shall forward to each harbor service permit holder a bill indicating the due date of the fee.
+The bill shall be sent to allow 30 days for payment.